-On Monday night, Luther College at the University of Regina hosted its annual Luther Lecture.
-This year’s invited guest was Michael Ingham, Bishop of the Diocese of New Westminster in the Anglican Church of Canada.
+On Monday night, site Luther College at the University of Regina hosted its annual Luther Lecture.
+This year’s invited guest was Michael Ingham, recipe Bishop of the Diocese of New Westminster in the Anglican Church of Canada.

 Bishop Ingham was introduced as one of the 25 most influential Anglicans in the world, and given the issues and events that have happened in the diocese of New Westminster in the last decade, this is not surprising.
 I have spent the last two years reading and trying to figure out the Anglican Communion, and I have read about Bishop Ingham, as well as reading some of his own writings.
 Attending the lecture gave me a chance to see the man himself, and I hope that it will help me to better evaluate his influence and his theology without relying on some of the opinions that are coloured by pain and anger.
 Saying that, Bishop Ingham presented himself as a quiet, smart, and well-composed.
 And while there are still theologies and actions that I still strongly disagree with, and believe that have caused damage to the Anglican Church in Canada and worldwide, Bishop Ingham is not the devil incarnate, or the “bogeyman.”

 To introduce his lecture, he talked about the recent controversy about whether or not the liberal, mainline churches are dying, as discussed in mainstream media articles like Ross Douthat, Margaret Wente and Diana Butler-Bass.

 This leads to a need to talk about what “success” looks like or mean in Christian discourse.
 Is a church successful if it’s growing?
 Is it successful if it doesn’t?
 What does success look like in light of the fact that we follow a Saviour who suffered and died?